GuloSolutions/jquery-kpi-modal-plugin/README.md

 - `fadeDuration` sets param for jquery modal
 - `fadeDelay` sets param for jquery modal
 - `pageHits` sets number of page hits before modal is triggered
+- `doNotRunOn` enter a string to exclude a page

 - Dependencies:
   - jquery, js-cookie, jquery-modal